List of Predator (franchise) characters: Will Traeger

-Will Traeger (Sterling K. Brown) a ruthless and corrupt government agent who tracks down Predators who come to Earth.
-He's Predator 2018's main villain.
+Will Traeger (Sterling K. Brown) is a ruthless and corrupt government agent who tracks down Predators who come to Earth.
+He is the main antagonist of The Predator.
 He tried to fabricate false charges to have Quinn locked up in the asylum and was willing to order to have Quinn's son killed.
 He teams up with Quinn to stop the newly arrived Apex Predator, but accidentally kills himself with his reverse-engineered plasma-caster.

 Rory McKenna

-Rory McKenna (Jacob Tremblay) Quinn's autistic son who can decipher and read other languages with remarkable ease.
+Rory McKenna (Jacob Tremblay) is Quinn's autistic son who can decipher and read other languages with remarkable ease.
 Early in the film he is bullied at school because of his autism and is later abducted by the Apex Predator, who wishes to utilize Rory's intelligence for Predator hybridization.

-Gaylord “Nebraska” Williams
+Nebraska

 Gaylord “Nebraska” Williams (Trevante Rhodes) is a former U.S. Marine officer.
 He is on the bus with other military psych patients (Baxley, Coyle, Lynch and Nettles) when he meets Quinn McKenna, whom he immediately befriends.
 He claims that he was put on the bus because he shot a Commanding Officer.
 He later reveals that he was talking about himself as he shows a scar on the side of his head.
 He is the only one who stays by Quinn's side when he chooses to go after the Apex Predator; having to convince the others to come along as well.
 Later, he takes part in hunting the Apex Predator.
 When the Apex Predator tries to make off with Quinn's son, Rory, he, Quinn and Nettles hop onto the ship to stop him.
 Nettles is killed by the ship's shield while Quinn is trapped underneath.
 Hanging outside the shield, Nebraska coughs up blood, implying the reason for trying to kill himself was from having lung cancer (he is seen smoking throughout the film).
 He jumps into the intake of the ship's port engine, sacrificing himself, and successfully brings the ship down.